-- (a) that person is in possession of an airside vehicle operator's permit, (Note: This certificate is not required if vehicle operation is restricted to the aprons and/or service roads only); or that person is escorted or accompanied by a person who is in possession of an airside vehicle operator's permit; - (b) that person is in possession of a Restricted Radio Operator Certificate - Aeronautical (ROC-A) issued by Industry Canada, or the appropriate Government of Canada Agency; and, - (c) that person is in possession of a valid driver's licence of proper class for the vehicle that is to be operated; and, - (d) that person is authorized by the Airport Manager or designate to operate a vehicle in that area, having provided: - i.
+(a) that person is in possession of an Airside Vehicle Operator's Permit (AVOP),

+(Note: This certificate is not required if vehicle operation is restricted to the aprons and/or service roads only); or that person is escorted or accompanied by a person who is in possession of an Airside Vehicle Operator's Permit:

+- (b) that person is in possession of a Restricted Radio Operator Certificate Aeronautical (ROC-A) issued by Industry Canada, or the appropriate Government of Canada Agency; and, - (c) that person is in possession of a valid driver's licence of proper class for the vehicle that is to be operated; and, - (d) that person is authorized by the Airport Manager or designate to operate a vehicle in that area, having provided: - i.
 Proof of valid insurance in the amount of \$5,000,000 General liability and comprehensive with no aviation exclusion. - ii.
 Proof of valid insurance in the amount of \$2,000,000 General liability and comprehensive with no aviation exclusion for general aviation tenants restricted areas as noted in red on the AVOP diagram in appendix B.

-An Airside Vehicle Operator's Permit is issued by the Airport Manager on the basis of applicant knowledge of both the national and local airport traffic directives for the airport named on the AVOP.
+An Airside Vehicle Operator's Permit is issued by the Airport Manager on the basis of applicant's knowledge of both the national and local airport traffic directives for the airport named on the AVOP.